In this section

 Better Births and the Local Maternity and Neonatal System

 The Better Births report has set out a vision for maternity services across England to become safer, more personalised, kinder, professional and more family friendly.

-The Trust is part of a developing Local Maternity System (Humber and North Yorkshire) that offers choice where to have your care and give birth.
+The Trust is part of a developing Local Maternity and Neonatal System (Humber and North Yorkshire) that offers choice where to have your care and give birth.
 This includes York, Scarborough, Scunthorpe, Grimsby and Hull.
 Click here to find out more.